Corporate governance

 Standards for exercising voting rights regarding cross-shareholdings

-Our policy on exercising voting rights regarding listed cross-shareholdings is based on whether it will sustainably increase the corporate value of both our company and the cross-shareholding.
-We will determine whether the cross-shareholding will sustainably increase its corporate value, taking into consideration the business strategy and performance of the cross-shareholding, and, if necessary, exercise our voting rights after receiving an explanation of the agenda items.
-If there is a risk of a conflict between the interests of our company and the agenda items of the cross-shareholding, we will exercise our voting rights as necessary, taking into consideration the opinions of our independent outside directors and outside experts.
+Our policy for exercising voting rights regarding listed cross-shareholdings is based on whether it will sustainably increase the corporate value of both our company and the cross-shareholding.
+We will determine whether the cross-shareholding will sustainably increase its corporate value, taking into consideration the cross-shareholding's management strategy, performance, etc., and, if necessary, exercise our voting rights after receiving an explanation of the proposal.
+If there is a risk of a conflict of interest between the cross-shareholding's proposal and our company's interests, we will exercise our voting rights as necessary, taking into account the opinions of our independent outside directors and outside experts.